How to stay safe online: Personal Information

 Burglars are another good reason not to give away your whereabouts.

-Not revealing online when you're out of town, or planning to go on holiday, has been an Internet safety tip since before Facebook was even launched.
+Not revealing online when you're out of town, or planning to go on holiday, has been one of the most crucial safety tips since the dawn of the Internet, and before.

 Do you know who you're talking to?